Drinking Liberally — Seattle

 Open thread

-(There are more clips from the past week in politics posted at Hominid Views.)
+(And there are 45 more clips from the past week in politics posted at Hominid Views.)

 Drinking Liberally — Seattle

-Please join us tonight for some politics under the influence at the Seattle chapter of Drinking Liberally.
-Festivities take place at the Montlake Ale House, 2307 24th Avenue E. beginning about 8:00 pm.
-Or show up early for some fine dining.
+Please join us tonight for another Tuesday evening of politics under the influence at the Seattle chapter of Drinking Liberally.
+We meet at the Montlake Ale House, 2307 24th Avenue E. beginning at about 8:00 pm.
+Some of us will be there even earlier for dinner.

 Open thread